 Every three months, MinEx gathers and collates data from companies that reflects the number of person hours worked and the types of incidents that have occurred.

 The data is shown for two sectors of the industry as well as an overall summary:

 If your company does not currently supply statistics it would be great to include you in these.
 Contact us

-View the past two years statistics
+View the last quarter's statistics

 The information shown has been consolidated from information supplied by individual organisations in the industry on a confidential basis.
 MinEx has not verified the information supplied by any individual organisation and therefore does not provide any warranty as to the accuracy of the information displayed.